oVirt/ovirt-site/source/feature/virt-sparsify.html.md

 ### Summary

-This feature will enable user to run [virt-sparsify](http://libguestfs.org/virt-sparsify.1.html) on a virtual machines disks. virt-sysprep will enable to trim disk size which grows by usage.
+This feature will enable user to run [virt-sparsify](http://libguestfs.org/virt-sparsify.1.html) on a virtual machines disks. virt-sparsify will enable to trim disk size which grows by usage.

 ### Owner